South Africa's Pistorius goes free on $113,000 bail

 "He can never go anywhere unnoticed," Roux told the court.

-Pistorius, whose lower legs were amputated in infancy forcing him to race on carbon fibre "blades", faces life in prison if convicted of premeditated murder.
+Pistorius, whose lower legs were amputated in infancy forcing him to race on carbon fiber "blades", faces life in prison if convicted of premeditated murder.

 Prosecutors had portrayed him as a cold-blooded killer and said they were confident that their case, which will have to rely heavily on forensics and witnesses who said they heard shouting before the shots, would stand up to scrutiny at trial.